Homeless man, N.J. woman accused in GoFundMe scam plead guilty

 Breaking News Emails

-A homeless Philadelphia man and a New Jersey woman who concocted a GoFundMe scam that raked in more than $400,000 pleaded guilty in federal court on Wednesday.
+A homeless Philadelphia man and a New Jersey woman pleaded guilty in federal court on Wednesday of concocting a GoFundMe scam that raked in more than $400,000 from unsuspecting donors.

-Johnny Bobbitt, Jr., 36, who was supposed to be the beneficiary of the donations, pleaded guilty to one count of conspiracy to commit money laundering.
+Johnny Bobbitt, Jr., 36, who was supposed to be the beneficiary of the donations, pleaded guilty in Camden, New Jersey, to one count of conspiracy to commit money laundering.
 Kate McClure, 28, pleaded guilty to one count of conspiring to commit wire fraud.

 Bobbitt faces up to 10 years in prison and McClure faces up to 20 years.